-We believe that diagnosis is not a barrier and we always work towards training staff to build a knowledge of an individual’s needs, develop person-centred, outcome-based care plans and promote holistic development.
-We at M&D Care aim to support individuals to maximise their own potential with bespoke care planning, which involves the individual, support staff, key-workers, families & other professionals involved.
+We believe that diagnosis is not a barrier and we always work towards training staff to build knowledge of a person’s needs, develop person-centred, outcome-based care plans and promote holistic development.
+We at M&D Care aim to support people to maximise their own potential with bespoke care planning, which involves the individual, support staff, key-workers, families & other professionals involved.

-We aim to provide a high standard of service, in order to achieve a fundamental and lasting improvement in the quality of life for individuals requiring support.
+We aim to offer a high standard of service, to make a fundamental and lasting improvement in quality of life for individuals requiring support.
 We believe that everyone has the right to live their life the way they wish.
-We are led by a Clinical Director that has over 35 years’ experience, as well as being supported by a variety of professionals – this experience has enabled the company to ensure that the care we provide is person-centred.
+We are led by a Clinical Director that has over 35 years’ experience, as well as being supported by a variety of professionals – this experience has enabled the company to ensure that the care we give is person-centred.

 At M&D Care, we have a wide variety of accommodations, which allows us to not only support a multitude of needs; it lets us continue to support you, your loved one or the person you support, as their care needs change.
 We are able to offer support to individuals over the age of 18.

 Our goal as an organisation is to help the people we support achieve their goals and learn the skills to live as independently as possible.
 In addition to our extensive experience in managing complex mental health conditions and learning disabilities, we are confident that we will find the service that works for you.
 We have found that throughout our 10 years’ operating we have been able to safely and successfully support persons who may not otherwise have been considered to live in the community.
 We encourage you to contact us to see what we have available for you, your loved one or the person you support.